a275374321321/auto-codex-marketplace/README.md

   <img src="https://img.shields.io/badge/license-MIT-yellow.svg" alt="license MIT" />
 </p>

-**Auto Codex is a self-learning skill layer for Codex.** It turns real project sessions into reusable Codex skills, keeps similar lessons consolidated, tracks which learned skills are actually used, and archives stale self-authored skills without touching anything you wrote by hand.
+**Codenomous is a self-learning skill layer for Codex.** It turns real project sessions into reusable Codex skills, keeps similar lessons consolidated, tracks which learned skills are actually used, and archives stale self-authored skills without touching anything you wrote by hand.